vviikk/vviikk.github.io/README.md

 ##### University of Sheffield
 _Engineering - Bachelor's in Computing (B.Sc.)_

-  - Computer science.
-Software architecture and design, user interface and user experience.
+  - Computer science, Software architecture and design, user interface and user experience.
   - Final Year Project: Collborative text editor where team members can see code being edited in real time, with a chat system.
   - Dissertation: Neilson's Usability Heuristics on the World Wide Web.

+#### Talks and Slides
+  - How I stopped worrying and start loving the build system
+  - Going offline-first with CouchDB

 #### Likes
   - Functional Programming
   - i3
   - vertical rythm
-  - TraveCI
+  - TravisCI
   - BitBar
   - Polybar
   - Pink Floyd